Fortnite’s creative mode – Playgrounds – is back for another limited time.

-Fortnite’s new limited time mode is now live, dropping the competitive aspects of Battle Royale and allowing players to team-up and create and build structures in a relatively safe zone.
+Fortnite’s new limited time mode returns tomorrow, Wednesday July 25, dropping the competitive aspects of Battle Royale and allowing players to team-up and create and build structures in a relatively safe zone.

 Playground LTM is essentially an open sandbox that increases the number of resources and allows much more time for players to muck around on the island, with no risk of death.
 As it’s a limited time mode Epic has said you should expect it to change and come back in the coming months with new ideas and tweaks based on community and player feedback.